-- Avixena PHS' Tools and solutions can be used by: - Health Systems: The hospital industry has the largest exposure to the negative financial impact of readmissions.
+- Health Systems: The hospital industry has the largest exposure to the negative financial impact of readmissions.
 However, most of health systems lack a well-articulated vision statement that focuses on improving patient care and describes how technology can help achieve this objective.
 As a result, there is very limited use of mobile devices other than those which only include communication and patient locations. - Post-acute Care Providers: Post-acute care includes care delivered at or by long-term acute care hospitals, skilled nursing facilities, inpatient rehabilitation facilities, and hospice and home health and is often described as "fragmented and siloed" from the rest of the health care system.
 A report by the Institute of Medicine indicates that 73% of variation in total Medicare spending is due to utilization of post-acute care services.
+As the industry moves

+Medicare spending is due to utilization of post-acute care services.
+As the industry moves avixena

-As the industry moves from volume to value-based purchasing, this section of the industry will inevitably be targeted for regulators to improve care and generate savings. - Health Plans: Medicare Advantage health plans have the second largest financial exposure relative to readmissions but nonetheless, the use of smart phones and mobile devices for healthcare initiatives is almost non-existent in the health insurance industry.
+- from volume to value-based purchasing, this section of the industry will inevitably be targeted for regulators to improve care and generate savings. - Health Plans: Medicare Advantage health plans have the second largest financial exposure relative to readmissions but nonetheless, the use of smart phones and mobile devices for healthcare initiatives is almost non-existent in the health insurance industry.
 Several State Medicaid Agencies and Commercial payers have implemented readmission prevention programs as part of payment reform initiatives included in the ACA. - ACOs that participate in Medicare Shared Saving Program (MMSP).
 These ACOs have tremendous exposure to the financial impact of readmissions because included in MSSP ACO quality measures is the population all-conditions readmission rate. - Self-Funded Employers: Employee Health benefit is the second highest cost expenditure for US businesses.
 Escalating healthcare costs directly affect the competitiveness and financial health of all segments of US industries.

-What is Avixena PHS' Competitive Advantage?
+What is avixena PHS' Competitive Advantage?

-In a nutshell, the suite of Avixena PHS Tools combines the most effective and proven evidence-based Population Health Management Strategies with state of the art, cloud-based, mobile device applications that provide real-time information at the point of care delivery.
+In a nutshell, the suite of avixena PHS Tools combines the most effective and proven evidence-based Population Health Management Strategies with state of the art, cloud-based, mobile device applications that provide real-time information at the point of care delivery.